WildSeed Tasmania

 Leptospermum scoparium var eximium 'Manuka'

 Shrub or small tree 2.0 to 7.0 metres.
-White flowers in spring.summer.
+White flowers in spring and summer.

 Feature Codes: ABU